-Figure 3 plots the share of individuals with a positive amount of stocks during the period from January 2007 to October 2009.
-Before the beginning of the financial crisis high literate investors are characterized by a higher probability of participating in the stock market - a feature that is consistent with evidence in van Rooij, Lusardi and Alessie (2011), Calvet, Campbell and Sodini (2007) among others.
+Figure 4 plots the share of individuals with a positive amount of stocks during the period from January 2007 to October 2009.
+Before the beginning of the financial crisis, high literate investors are characterized by a higher probability of participating in the stock market-a feature that is consistent with evidence in van Rooij et al. (2011), Calvet et al. (2007) among others.
 During the first part of 2007, high-literacy investors reduce their participation until the gap is closed at the beginning of 2008, when the fraction of stockholders is the same for both groups.

 This first piece of evidence is consistent with the hypothesis that high literate investors better time the stock market.
 As mentioned in Section 3.1, to test it more formally, we focus on the sample of investors who had stocks in March 2007 and left the stock market at any time between April 2007 and February 2009.
 We then calculate the share of those leaving the market in each month separately for high and low-literacy investors, respectively.
-The (smoothed) plot of the distribution of the time of exit for the two groups is reported in Fig. 4.
+The smoothed plot of the distribution of the time of exit for the two groups is reported in Figure 5.

-Among stock market leavers, who amounted to 24 per cent of those who had stocks at the beginning of the period, high literate investors were more likely to leave the market at the very first signals of the crisis i.e. in the Spring of 2007 (see Appendix b) and in the first part of 2008 (after the Northern Rock nationalization and Bear Stearns acquisition, Appendix b).
+Among stock market leavers, who amounted to 24% of those who had stocks at the beginning of the period, high literate investors were more likely to leave the market at the very first signals of the crisis, i.e., in the Spring of 2007 (see Appendix B) and in the first part of 2008 (after the Northern Rock nationalization and Bear Stearns acquisition, Appendix B).
 The distribution of the time of exit of low literacy investors carries instead more probability mass after the collapse of Lehman Brothers.
-The differences however appear to be small.
+The differences, however, appear to be small.